Heart Transplant Program at Medical City Dallas Hospital

 There are a number of treatments for advanced heart failure including medication, lifestyle changes and surgical procedures.
-To read more about Ventricular Assist Devices, which are pumps that can be surgically implanted to help your heart circulate blood, click here.
 To achieve the best results, our specialists will tailor a treatment program based on the patient’s needs.
-Since the program’s inception, our specialists have performed over 465 heart transplants.
+Since the program’s inception, our specialists have performed over 500 heart transplants.
 Our clinical outcomes are consistently among the top performing transplant centers in the country.

-How does someone qualify for a heart transplant?
+How does someone qualify for a heart transplant at Medical City Dallas?

 A heart transplant may be your best treatment option after your team of specialists has exhausted all medication and assist therapies.
 Patients who need a heart transplant may have one of the below conditions.